 CAC is following Centers for Disease Control (CDC) and Georgia Department of Public Health guidelines to keep everyone safe at CAC facilities and is taking these safety measures:

 - Requiring masks and social distancing on premises.

 - Taking temperature checks of volunteers and clients, Not allowing sick people to enter.

 - Routinely cleaning all frequently touched surfaces in the workplace.

 - Providing cleaning products so that commonly used surfaces can be wiped down by workers before each use.

 - Limiting face-to-face contact on-site and providing other services remotely.

 - Not allowing people who have traveled to affected areas of the world to volunteer at this time.

-- Protecting seniors and people at risk by not allowing them to volunteer at this time.
+- Protecting people at risk by not allowing them to volunteer at this time.